Kelly blown away by Corning Museum of Glass experience

 Kelly first got connected with RIT industrial design through Dan Rucker.

 The two worked together at Holland, Mich.-based Herman Miller, which partnered with RIT’s ID program for the 2013-14 iteration of Metaproject, an annual product design course that pairs students with an industry professional.
-When students and Josh Owen, Metaproject leader and ID program chair, displayed the projects at the International Contemporary Furniture Fair in New York City, Rucker, an RIT ID graduate program alumnus, introduced Kelly to Owen.
+When students and Owen, Metaproject's leader, displayed the projects at the International Contemporary Furniture Fair in New York City, Rucker, an RIT ID graduate program alumnus, introduced Kelly to Owen.

 “I was just incredibly impressed by the quality of the work of the students and my conversations with Josh,” Kelly said.